-The addition of domsticated farm animals in the New Netherlands colony is of historical note.
-The Dutch colonists were, by the 1680s, increasingly dissolutioned with the support they were receiving from Holland.
-A delegation was set to Den Haag to appeal for more support, money, settlers, etc. One of the by-products of the colonist's meeting / plea was the revision of this map as a propoganda tool, displaying farm animals in New England in order to entice prospective new colonists to emmigrate, on the theory that life in the New World was similar to life in Holland.
+The addition of domesticated farm animals in the New Netherlands colony is of historical note.
+The Dutch colonists were, by the 1680s, increasingly disillusioned with the support they were receiving from Holland.
+A delegation was sent to Den Haag to appeal for more support, money, settlers, etc. One of the by-products of the colonist's meeting / plea was the revision of this map as a propaganda tool, displaying farm animals in New England in order to entice prospective new colonists to emigrate, on the theory that life in the New World was similar to life in Holland.

-The third state, issued circa 1690 ads Niew Castel alias Sandhoeck and Yermonton immediately north of Philadelphia.
+- State 3: adds Niew Castel alias Sandhoeck and Yermonton immediately north of Philadelphia (1690 ca)

 The Danckerts were a family of Dutch engravers and geographers who produced geographic materials, including a series of original atlases.
 Initially, Justus I Danckerts (1635-1701) was a book and print publisher based in Amsterdam.
 His great-uncle, Cornelis Danckerts de Rij, (1561-1634) was a surveyor who produced a Kaert-boeck showing various views of Amsterdam.
 His brother, Dancker Danckerts (1634-1666), was a skilled engraver who produced several maps.
 Justus I was most likely influenced by both their work when he followed his father, Cornelis I Danckerts (1603-1656), into the publishing business.